oweitman/squeezelite-bluetooth/README.md

 music without touching the raspberry pi.

 One Poblem was, if the BT-speaker disconnects, squeezelite didnt recognize this, create errors and the service stops.
 Another problem was the automaticly reconnection of the BT-speaker.
+In this solution i created a service to track the connection state of bluetooth-speaker devices and start/stop the squeezelite service.

 This guide describe the sound-output for alsa.
 I have previously tried it unsuccessfully with pulseaudio.